bregnery/FEWZforHiggs2mumu/README.md

 FEWZ Local Run Instructions
 ===========================

 In order to run the FEWZ program, first change into the FEWZ bin directory.
-Then change into the desired Higgs to dimuons directory.
-Now run the local version of FEWZ by using the shell script local_run.sh with the following command.
+Then copy the input.txt and histograms.txt from the desired directory to the bin directory.
+Now run the local version of FEWZ in the bin by using the shell script local_run.sh with the following command.

-    ./local_run.sh z <run_dir> input.txt histograms.txt results.dat /ufrc/avery/bregnery/FEWZforHiggs2mumu/FEWZ/FEWZ_3.1.b2 <number_of_processors>
+    ./local_run.sh z <run_dir> input.txt histograms.txt results.dat .. <number_of_processors>

-The <run_dir> is a directory created in order to store information from the run.
-The default <number_of_processors> is one.
+The run_dir is a directory created in order to store information from the run.
+The default number_of_processors is one.

     ./finish.sh <run_dir> <order_prefix>.<name_of_results_file>.dat

+The possible order prefixes are LO, NLO, and NNLO.